The Sake Social Story

-Then, in 2008, I traveled to Japan to visit my brother who lives in Tokyo.
-During a stop-over in Kyoto, I took a private tour of a sake brewery which proved to be an amazing experience.
+Later, in 2008, I made my first adventure to Japan.
+While visiting Kyoto, I took a private tour of a sake brewery which proved to be an amazing experience.
 The history, the science, the labor that went into every bottle blew me away.
 I was shocked at how something—sake—so central to the culture of one industrialized country is such a mystery outside of the neighborhood Japanese restaurant in the US.

-- Offer a Sake of the Month Club where an expert takes consumers on a tasting adventures; and,
+- Offer a Sake of the Month Club that takes consumers on a tasting adventure

-- Present a easy-to-use ecommerce experience with peer reviews and suggestions.
+- Present an easy-to-use e-commerce experience with peer reviews and suggestions

-Being a web-entrepreneur, I had no idea what I was in for launching a sake business.
-I figured, launch a webby 2.0 site, with a robust ecommerce package and community plug-ins, buy some inventory from an importer, and BAM!
-Piece of cake, right?
+Being a web entrepreneur, I had no idea what I was in for launching a sake business.
+I figured, launch a webby 2.0 site, with a robust e-commerce package and community plug-ins, buy some inventory from an importer, and BAM!
+A piece of cake, right?
 Then came my first call with a consultant: five pages of notes and more questions than answers.
-His cautionary tale was no joke: Prohibition laws, restricted interstate commerce, licensing restrictions, and the like.
+His cautionary tale was no joke: prohibition laws carry over in many parts of the country, restricted interstate commerce, licensing restrictions, importing snares, and the like.
 To this day, the list of hurdles to jump is still growing.